-Services & Scripts in microServiceBus.com in depth
+Services and Scripts in microServiceBus.com in depth

 This page is dedicated to those with a bit of prior knowledge regarding how flows and services in microServiceBus.com works.
 If you are not familiar with these concepts yet, please visit the Getting started first.